Spanish language in the Americas

-The different varieties of the Spanish language spoken in the Americas are distinct from each other as well as from those varieties spoken in the Iberian peninsula, collectively known as Peninsular Spanish and Spanish spoken elsewhere, such as in Africa and Asia.
-There is great diversity among the various Latin American vernaculars, and there are no traits shared by all of them which are not also in existence in one or more of the variants of Spanish used in Spain.
-A Latin American "standard" does, however, vary from the Castilian "standard" register used in television and notably the dubbing industry.
-Of the more than 469 million people who speak Spanish as their native language, more than 422 million are in Latin America, the United States and Canada..
-The total amount of native and non-native speakers of Spanish is approximately 592 million.
+The different dialects of the Spanish language spoken in the Americas are distinct from each other, as well as from those varieties spoken in the Iberian Peninsula —collectively known as Peninsular Spanish— and Spanish spoken elsewhere, such as in Equatorial Guinea, Western Sahara, or in the Philippines.
+There is great diversity among the various Hispanic American vernaculars, as there are no common traits shared by all of them which are not also in existence in one or more of the variants of Iberian Spanish.
+A general Hispanic American "standard" does, however, vary from the Castilian "standard" register used in television, music and, notably, in the dubbing industry.
+Of the more than 498 million people who speak Spanish as their native language, more than 455 million are in Latin America, the United States and Canada, as of 2022.
+The total amount of native and non-native speakers of Spanish as of October 2022 well-exceeds 595 million.

 There are numerous regional particularities and idiomatic expressions within Spanish.
-In Latin American Spanish, loanwords directly from English are relatively more frequent, and often foreign spellings are left intact.
-One notable trend is the higher abundance of loan words taken from English in Latin America as well as words derived from English.
-The Latin American Spanish word for "computer" is computadora, whereas the word used in Spain is ordenador, and each word sounds foreign in the region where it is not used.
-Some differences are due to Iberian Spanish having a stronger French influence than Latin America, where, for geopolitical reasons, the United States influence has been predominant throughout the twentieth century.
+In Latin American Spanish, for instance (such as in Mexico or Puerto Rico, or areas of the contiguous U.S.), loanwords directly from English are used with some frequency, with English or non-Spanish spellings left intact.
+For example, the Hispanic American Spanish word for "computer" is computadora, whereas the word used in Spain is ordenador, and each word sounds "foreign" in the region where it is not used.
+Some differences are due to Iberian Spanish having a stronger French and Mediterranean influence than Hispanic America, where, for geopolitical and social reasons, the United States' English-language influence has been predominant throughout the twentieth century.
+Another common loanword, used often in different Latin American Spanish dialects, is a simple affirmative "O.K." or "okay", instead of "sí" or "está bien" ("yes", or "it's good/okay").